 Many modern textbooks and monographs include a combination of both traditional and scientific evidence.
 If you are using a textbook, monograph or similar source to support an indication, you must determine whether the information in the source is traditional (over three generations of use) or scientific.

-In a situation where a traditional indication is used in combination with a scientific statement relating to the mechanism of action of the ingredients, the combined indications must not imply clinical efficacy unless supported by primary sources of scientific evidence.
+In a situation where a traditional indication is used in combination with a scientific statement relating to the mechanism of action of the ingredients, the combined indications must not imply clinical efficacy unless supported by scientific evidence.

 Can you use independent written histories to support your traditional indication?